TerraFirmaCraft/TerraFirmaCraft/README.md

 ## Goal

-- The ultimate goal of this project is to be **the** TerraFirmaCraft for 1.12.2, not a mire partial imitation.
+- The ultimate goal of this project is to be **the** TerraFirmaCraft for 1.12.2, not a mere partial imitation.
 - The idea is to stay faithful to the original where possible until at least version 1.0.
   Major content adding will probably be only done after that point.